twonirwana/Infinity-Data/README.md

 If Corvus Belli provides an image for the unit profile, it is included in the card.

-The default implementation creates the cards in the size of one-third of an A4 page, so 9 cards fit on one page for printing.
+The default implementation creates the cards in the A4 ratio, so 9 cards can be printing on a single A4 page.

 The cards for the army code: